menu icon

 Home » Recipes » Snacks & Appetizers

-Creamy Roasted Mexican Street Corn Salad (No Mayo!)
+Easy Roasted Mexican Street Corn Salad (Creamy + Spicy!)

 Jump to Recipe·Print Recipe·Leave a Review

 This Mexican street corn salad with Greek yogurt is spicy and delicious on its own or as a creamy topping for tacos, arepas, burrito bowls, and tortilla chips!
-It's made without mayo (which is characteristic of some traditional Mexican street corn salad recipes), and instead gets its creamy richness from whole milk Greek yogurt and feta.
+Made with Greek yogurt and feta, it's creamy and satisfying.
+Perfect to share as an appetizer or whip up at home for some extra flavor!

 Healthy Mexican street corn salad in white bowl on wooden plate with fresh cilantro garnish this recipe